Programs & Tours

 Participants will meet at the entrance to Hunter's Point South Park at the intersection of Center Blvd. & Borden Ave.
 Please make sure you arrive 5-10 minutes before the start time.

-Three events will take place (April 30 & May 21 at 5pm & May 20 at 9am).
+Three events will take place (April 26, May 10, and May 17 from 5-6pm).

 View Event →